Table of Contents

 Constellate provides a video introduction at the start of each of their Beginner-level tutorials, walking you through the content.

-In addition, if you sign into Constellate, you can access recordings of training sessions:
+In addition, you can access recordings of past training sessions.

 Alternative to Constellate